-Employers and job seekers interested in participating in this event can sign up HERE.
+Employers interested in participating in this event can register HERE.

 We have a capacity for about 300 neurodiverse job seekers.